JonZeolla/JonZeolla.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request Checklist

-- [ ] Validate that documentation is accurate and functional.
+- [ ] e2e tests are passing OR the documentation was manually validated.
 - [ ] If there is an issue associated with your Pull Request, link the issue to the PR.